 Best Option for the James Bond Rolex 6538

 Steinhart Ocean 1 Vintage Red: $460.00/€395.00/£355.00

-But the specs for the watch are pretty impressive for the price.
-It’s made in Switzerland and powered by time-tested ETA 2824-2 automatic movement.
-They use a 42mm 316L stainless steel case topped with a sapphire crystal and steel and aluminum bezel.
+But the specs for the watch actually are pretty impressive for the price.
+It’s made in Switzerland and powered by time-tested 25 jewel ETA 2824-2 automatic movement.
+They use a 42mm 316L stainless steel case topped with a sapphire domed crystal and steel and aluminum bezel.
 It’s water resistant rated to 300m and comes with a 2 year international warranty.
 So that’s a lot of bang for the buck!
-In the U.S., the only dealer I could find was GNOMON Watches.
+In the U.S., the best price I could find was at GNOMON Watches.
 For those of you in the UK, Chronomaster is the authorized dealer if you don’t want to buy direct from Steinhart.
 Thanks again, Ben and Theo!

 Well this one gets a lot of the details right for a good price!
 Timex uses their standard quartz movement and the watch is only water resistant to 100m.
 So definitely NOT a true diving watch.
 But with a case diameter of 38mm and 18mm lug width, it should be pretty easy to swap around straps to give you different looks on the cheap.
 It might just be the perfect beater watch for those of us on a tight budget.

 Or if you want to fully embrace Timex’s retro style, you could go with their Q Diver.
 They’ve based the design on their original Q watch from the 1970s and kept a lot of the period-specific details for the modern interpretation.
 Those include a thinner coin edge bezel (with 12 hour markers, unfortunately), domed acrylic crystal, a smaller 38mm case size and a woven stainless steel bracelet.
 It might not totally capture the looks of Bond’s Rolex.
 But the Q Diver definitely has it’s own cool vibe going on.